What is Lead Generation: definition, strategies, tools, techniques, and trends

 - Influencer marketing.
 Influencers are your shortcut to reaching a wide audience in your niche while boosting your brand awareness and image.
 A few years ago, only B2C companies used influencers.
 Not anymore – B2B micro-influencers can help you score your white whale!

 Generating leads can be a lot of work, but it pays off.
 There are many solutions on how to get leads; all you have to do is try to find lead gen channels that are best for you and your business.

-We recommend you start with a lead sourcing method, as you can run such lead generation marketing campaigns at no or low cost and get high quality targeted leads.
+We recommend you start with lead sourcing as you can run such lead generation marketing campaigns at no or low cost and get high-quality targeted leads.
 But don’t be afraid to use email finder tools too.